 If you tire of just peeling and eating clementines out of hand, there are many great uses for them in the kitchen.
 Use them as a substitute for other oranges or add clementine sections to tossed or fruit salads.
 They're even a delicious treat when dipped into yogurt or melted chocolate.

 - Green Bean Salad With Clementines, Bulgur Wheat, and Feta

 It's easy to find clementines in most markets; just look for the small, almost perfectly round oranges.
 They're not expensive and are sold in small crates, boxes, or bags, especially around Christmastime.
 The citrus fruit's association with the holiday season is a reasonable one as they are in season from late November through January.
 Though clementines are generally a winter fruit, their popularity has led them to be available year-round.
 You might notice them labeled as "Summer Cuties" during the warmer months, which indicates that the fruit was grown in the Southern Hemisphere.
 Clementines can be grown at home—planted outside in warm climates (zones 9 to 11) or in indoor containers in cold regions—and it's easy to start the plant from seeds.
 The fruit yield will be minimal for potted trees, and you may need to hand-pollinate the flowers.

 Select clementines with a shiny, uniformly colored skin that is bright orange and blemish free.
 The fruit should be soft and bounce back when gently squeezed, and the skin should be fragrant.
 Avoid any that are too firm or seem too lightweight for their size.

-Store clementines in a cool place, but don't refrigerate them.
-As with all citrus, don't store clementines in plastic—it will make them sweat and spoil much quicker than they would just left out to breathe.
-Clementines last for several weeks after they're picked, if they are kept relatively cool and out of too much direct sunlight.
+Store clementines in a cool place but don't refrigerate them.
+As with all citrus, don't store clementines in plastic, either.
+It will make them sweat and spoil much quicker than they would when just left out to breathe in a bowl on the table.
+Clementines last for several weeks after they're picked as long as they are kept relatively cool and out of too much direct sunlight.